zk4/epub2html/README.md

 # why
 Read epub in PC is pain as hell.
-I try a lot tool for better view experience.
+I have tried a lot tool for better view experience.
 No luck.
 - Loading is slow because of the splitted file.
 - No smooth scrolling.
 - pdf generating is so ugly

-BUT! we have chrome! rendering HTML is super fast.
+BUT! we have chrome!
 Why dont we take advantage of it.
-So, the basic idea it convert epub to a static html.
+So, the basic idea is converting epub to a static html.
 That's it.

 # usage